-Over the period of record (POR) for the reference creeks, used to establish the relative discharge curve, stream flows typically increased from Very Low to Low stage classes by early to mid March.
-Using the relative discharge curve developed from the POR (1984-2012), the passage matrix suggests that tributaries are passable by the end of March, provided that the reservoir level is around 430 m, as was observed on March 31, 2011.
-The 2012 relative discharge score at the end of March was about the same as the period of record.
-With the lower reservoir levels observed in spring 2012, the matrix score indicated that the threshold of greatest passage concern (0.03) would not be surpassed until April 10.
+Over the period of record (POR) for the reference creeks used to establish the relative discharge curve, stream discharges typically increased from Very Low to Low stage classes by early to mid-March.
+Using the relative discharge curve developed from the POR (1984-2013), the passage matrix suggests that tributaries are passable by the end of March, provided that the reservoir level is around 430 m, as was observed on March 31, 2011.
+The 2013 relative discharge score at the end of March was similar to the period of record.
+However, with 2013 reservoir levels observed from early April onward being greater than 430 m, the matrix score indicated that the threshold of greatest passage concern (0.03) would have been surpassed at the beginning of April.